goncalofreixinho/Labseq_Exercise/README.md

 Backend
 ---------------------
 The Backend is responsible for calculating the values of the requested sequence, given by the index "n", implementing a recursive method to calculate these values and a Cache method to improve the efficiency of this calculation.
-It is also responsible for exposing two RESTful endpoints.
+It is also responsible for exposing RESTful endpoints.
-These main responsibilities are reflected in the classes: Labseq and Labseq_REST.
+These main responsibilities are reflected in the classes: Labseq, Labseq_REST and Labseq_Response.

 URLS:
 REST API documentation - http://localhost:8080/q/swagger-ui/